TheMarlboroMan/japavocards/README.md

 Thanks to:

-- Ed Merritt for the Akashi font.
+- Ed Merritt for the Akashi font, seen throughout the whole application.
-- Kagura Zakayuzu for the Yuzu Pop A font.
+- Kagura Zakayuzu for the Yuzu Pop A font, the one with all the kanas.